First presidency of Lula da Silva

 One of Lula's campaign platforms was the need for constitutional reforms.
 A relevant reform that took place during Lula's government was the approval of Constitutional Amendment 45, in 2004, which became known as the "Judiciary Reform".

 His first presidency was also notable for the country's quest to host major sporting events.
 The 2007 Pan-American Games took place during his mandate.
 So did the choice of Brazil to host the 2014 FIFA World Cup and the 2016 Olympic Games.
 The decisions generated controversy about the losses and legacies of each event.

 In 2009, the penultimate year of the Lula administration, an annual study conducted by the NGO Transparency International reported that Brazil ranked 75th in a ranking of 180 countries on perceived corruption.
 The study gave Brazil a score of 3.7, which indicates corruption problems, according to the entity.
 Brazil got worse in the ranking between 2002 (score 4.0, 45th in the ranking) and 2009 (score 3.7, 75th in the ranking), having dropped 30 places.
-In 2008, the Democracy Index, elaborated annually by the British magazine The Economist, ranked Brazil as the 41st most democratic country in the world.
+In 2008, The Economists Democracy Index ranked Brazil the 41st most democratic country in the world.